Czesław Miłosz: Death

 Czesław Miłosz died on 14 August 2004, at his Kraków home, aged 93.
 He was given a state funeral at the historic Mariacki Church in Kraków.
 Polish Prime Minister Marek Belka attended, as did the former president of Poland, Lech Wałęsa.
 Thousands of people lined the streets to witness his coffin moved by military escort to his final resting place at Skałka Roman Catholic Church, where he was one of the last to be commemorated.
 In front of that church, the poets Seamus Heaney, Adam Zagajewski, and Robert Hass read Miłosz's poem "In Szetejnie" in Polish, French, English, Russian, Lithuanian, and Hebrew—all the languages Miłosz knew.
 Media from around the world covered the funeral.

 Protesters threatened to disrupt the proceedings on the grounds that Miłosz was anti-Polish, anti-Catholic, and had signed a petition supporting gay and lesbian freedom of speech and assembly.
 Pope John Paul II, along with Miłosz's confessor, issued public messages confirming that Miłosz had received the sacraments, which quelled the protest.

 Family

 Miłosz's brother, Andrzej Miłosz (1917–2002), was a Polish journalist, translator, and documentary film producer.
 His work included Polish documentaries about his brother.

 Miłosz's son, Anthony, is a composer and software designer.
-He studied linguistics, anthropology, and chemistry at the University of California at Berkeley, and neuroscience at the University of California Medical Center in San Francisco.
+He studied linguistics, anthropology, and chemistry at the University of California at Berkeley, and neuroscience at the University of California, San Francisco Medical Center.
 In addition to releasing recordings of his own compositions, he has translated some of his father's poems into English.